 Louise is course leader for MA Graphic Design and Inclusive Practice Partnership Lead for the School of Art and Media.
-She also works as an artist/curator, with a particular interest in interdisciplinary film practices and expanded cinema and uses both analogue and digital methods for the production and presentation of installations and single screen works.
+She also works as an independent arts project director, with a particular interest in interdisciplinary film practices, immersive media, motion graphics and expanded cinema.
+She uses both analogue and digital methods for the production and presentation of installations and single screen works.

-Currently Louise is working on a series of exhibitions called Our Machines and has recently completed a research project in collaboration with The Slade School of Art Research Centre called Motion in Form.
+Currently Louise is working on a project called Our Machines and has recently completed a research project in collaboration with The Slade School of Art Research Centre called Motion in Form.
 This project included a series of exhibitions, workshops and a symposium exploring the specific qualities of analogue film as an expanded form of communication in a digital age.